tommason14/mccg/python_tutorial.md

     def had_birthday(self):
         self.age += 1
 ```

 Two important things to note.
 Firstly, the self keyword is required as an
 argument to modify parameters of each instance of the class.
 Secondly, the age
 doesn't need to be returned from the method, as the age attribute is tied to the
 class instance.
 In other words, calling the method automatically modifies the
-attributes in the method, there is no need to return the value and save it into
+attributes in the method- there is no need to return the value and save it into
 a variable.

 ```python